 Any telephone or videoconference encounter which results in:

 A referral to a specialist

 A photo sent to the physician for further evaluation

 - You will find a recent copy of your child’s physical exam on your child’s patient portal under documents.
 Our physical form is a standard MA physical form accepted by any school, sports, camp and or college.
 If, however, you have been provided a form that specifically states that no other form is accepted, please allow 5-7 business days for your child’s form to be completed.
 Please ensure all your child’s pertinent information is completed by you prior to submitting to our office.
 Form should include, first name, last name, dob, any special medication request, and a contact number to reach you once the form is completed.

 - All controlled prescriptions will be refilled by the primary care physician only.
 Please familiarize yourself with his/her schedule and make sure to call for a refill on a day when they are in the office.

-- Most prescriptions are sent electronically.
+- All prescriptions are sent electronically.
 It’s important that we have your most current pharmacy information on file.

 - Although the prescription request is sent to the pharmacy immediately, it’s not always received right away.
 Pharmacies have different protocols in place for retrieving requests.
 Make sure you call in advance to see if your prescription is ready for pick up.